-Call Rachel to schedule a free 15 minute phone call ***Virtual coaching sessions are always available***
+Call Rachel or use this link to schedule a free 15 minute phone call ***Virtual coaching sessions are always available***

 "After a particularly difficult period with our toddler, it was a relief to find help.
 Rachel's knowledge is vast but she tailored it to our specific situations.
 We left more confident with many tools in our toolbox.
 I really appreciated the combination of scientific research and emotional intelligence she brought to the table.
 She took a wealth of information and boiled it down into usable strategies that we never could have gotten from all the parenting books in the library!" -mother of a 2 and 3 year old